 A: Not in our opinion and the opinion of many HVAC technicians that work on a wide range of brands.

-See our Lennox Buying Guide for more details about Lennox quality and repair issues in the Pros and Cons section.
+See our Lennox Reviews for more details about Lennox quality and repair issues in the Pros and Cons section.

 Q: Does Lennox provide financing?